mozilla/devtools-reqs/developer-mode/index.md

 Most users will not have multiple installations of Firefox on their system.
 Those that do fall into two categories:

-1. testers who might want to test a given build with their default profile, or with multiple profiles.
+1. testers who might want to test a given build with their default profile.
 2. web and add-on developers who might want to have multiple profiles - one for browsing, the other for development.

 The current user experience related to this is terrible and hasn't been reviewed for years: